K0p9/OSSIM-AlienVault/README.md

 - VMWare installed
 - Downloaded OSSIM AlienVault Sensor and Server from the AT&T Security website
 - Basic knowledge of networking and virtualization concepts
-- Hosting DVWA in Kali Linux
+- Hosting DVWA in Kali Linux with ModSecurity WAF
 - Download OSSEC Source code

 # Proposed scheme